ZimehrAbbasi/Nuggets-game/IMPLEMENTATION.md

 #### void grid_movePlayer(game_state_t* gameState, player_t* player, int x, int y)
 Moves the player to a specified position, updating the amount of gold in the player's purse / in the game if neccesary.
 Also updates master map with new player locations.
 (Assumes that grid_canMove was called prior and returned true. i.e. We know that we are moving to a valid point)

+>maybe this should return `bool` so it could be used in a loop,
+>to support sprinting in a given direction?

 ```c=
 set master to gameState.grid
 set gameGold to gameState.gold